-As COVID 19 continues to have an impact on all aspects of the society, the pandemic has hit particularly hard on the food supply chain.
+As COVID 19 continues to have an impact on all aspects of society, the pandemic has hit particularly hard on the food supply chain.
 In India the rigorous lockdown has seen a huge effect on an already slowing economy, resulting in an economic stimulus from the government.
 But the government’s challenges are two-fold.
-It not only has to ensure that the virus is under control, taking several severe steps already, but also see to it that there is a prevention of an impending food crisis in the country.
+It not only has to ensure that the virus is under control, taking several severe steps already but also see to it that there is a prevention of an impending food crisis in the country.

 The government’s duty now is to ensure that the food supply chain is sustained and continues to function in a somewhat regular manner.
 This is particularly important because were the government to step into distribution, it would not be able to completely undertake the food distribution given that an overwhelmingly large percentage of the supply is done by the private sector.

 Since India’s food supply chain is not heavily mechanized, the displacement of migrant workers and its impact on available manpower have been significant.
 We are dependent on workers for planting, harvesting, and movement of food supplies.

 Here’s a look at what aspects have been impacted by the disruption due to the pandemic: